DanDurbaca/WSERS2/README.md

 3. run the prettierPhpInstall.bat
 4. create .gitignore file with the following contents:

+# Gitignore

-# See https://help.github.com/articles/ignoring-files/ for more about ignoring files.
+See https://help.github.com/articles/ignoring-files/ for more about ignoring files.
 /node_modules

 npm-debug.log*